hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ```

 For JSON files, the source expects each line contains a valid JSON
-string and converts it to the given object type:
+string and converts it to the given object type or to a `Map` if no
+type is specified:

 ```java
 Pipeline p = Pipeline.create();